-With so many camera types to choose from, it can be difficult to pick the right one for the job.
+With so many camera types to choose from, it can be challenging to pick the right one for the job.
 That is why it is often best to get professional advice before installing a CCTV security system in your home, office or business premises.

 Basic fixed security camera